Kingaroy Surrounds - North

 Recent residential development output has been above average within Kingaroy Surrounds - North when compared nationally

-Kingaroy Surrounds - North averaged approximately 38 new dwelling approvals annually over the past five financial years, totalling 191 homes.
-As of FY-26, 12 approvals have been recorded.
-Each dwelling has resulted in an average of 2.2 new residents per year between FY-21 and FY-25, reflecting strong demand that supports property values.
-The average construction cost value for these dwellings was $290,000, which is below regional norms, offering more affordable housing options.
+Kingaroy Surrounds - North has averaged approximately 38 new dwelling approvals each year over the past five financial years from FY-21 to FY-25, totalling 191 homes.
+By the end of FY-26, 14 approvals have been recorded so far.
+On average, these dwellings accommodate around 2.2 new residents per year, indicating robust demand that supports property values.
+The average construction cost for new homes in this period is approximately $290,000, which is below regional norms and reflects more affordable housing options for purchasers.

-In this financial year, $13.1 million in commercial approvals have been registered, indicating moderate levels of commercial development.
-Compared to the rest of Queensland, Kingaroy Surrounds - North has slightly higher development activity, with 20.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
+This financial year has seen $13.1 million worth of commercial approvals registered, demonstrating moderate levels of commercial development.
+Compared to the rest of Queensland, Kingaroy Surrounds - North has slightly higher development activity, with 20.0% more dwelling approvals per person over the five-year period, maintaining good buyer choice while supporting existing property values.
 Recent construction comprises 93.0% detached houses and 7.0% medium to high-density housing, preserving the area's low density nature and attracting space-seeking buyers.

 The location has approximately 236 people per dwelling approval, indicating a low density market.
-Looking ahead, Kingaroy Surrounds - North is expected to grow by 521 residents by 2041, with current construction levels likely meeting demand and potentially enabling growth that exceeds current forecasts.
+Looking ahead, Kingaroy Surrounds - North is expected to grow by 464 residents by 2041, according to the latest AreaSearch quarterly estimate.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development